 This huge transformation in the Saudi economy towards the digital era provides businesses with many benefits, including fair competition, secure financial data, and much more.

 The 2nd phase of e-invoicing, also known as the integration phase of invoicing, shall start by January 1, 2023, according to the announcement of The Saudi Zakat, Tax, and Customs Authority (ZATCA).

 ZATCA aims to enforce taxpayers connecting and integrating their e-invoice generating solutions and devices with the Fatoora portal for validation, clearance, and other features and transactions needed in the 2nd phase of invoicing.

 The integration phase will be implemented in phases and will be mandated to persons subject to the e-invoicing regulations based on a specific set of criteria determined by the authority.
-In the first wave, integrated e-invoicing will be implemented for businesses with taxable turnover above 3 Billion Saudi Riyals in the calendar year 2021.
+In the first wave, integrated e-invoicing will be implemented for businesses with taxable turnover above 3 billion Saudi Riyals in the calendar year 2021.
 This will be applicable from 1st January,2023.
 The second phase will apply to businesses with revenue exceeding 500 million in FY 202 from 1st July,2023.